 In a former life, Amy was a debating and public speaking champion, turning down an opportunity to host an inaugural women’s television show, and later, an invitation to become a political reporter for TVNZ, to care for four sons and her Latin pupils.
 However she reviewed both within New Zealand and Australia for The Press, National Radio, and other publications.
 An award-placed Dominion columnist for seven years, writing under the former, longer version of her name as Agnes-Mary Brooke, she specialised in education and socio-political critiques.
 She contributed to the Christchurch Press, the Taranaki Daily News and wrote regular pieces for varied media before she published her own magazine, The Best Underground Press - Critical Review, distributed for two years nationwide before going on-line.

 An occasional television commentator, Amy also provided regular weekly comment for Canterbury on Air.
 She has published poetry, founded The Medlar Press and the now annual Founders Park Book Fair in Nelson.
 She launched and ran for a decade and a half a hugely successful annual conference in the Marlborough Sounds and at The Vintnres Retreat.
 The Summer Sounds Symposium, attended by outstanding speakers from across the spectrum, included leading academics, senior media, members of parliament, industry and business leaders in New Zealand and overseas, and became a fixture on the political/academic landscape.
 It morphed into the 100Days - Claiming Back New Zealand movement - www.100days.co.nz working towards reversing the hijacking of our democracy by the political establishment in recent years.

-At present Amy publishes an on-line journal, and until recently wrote a regular monthly column for INVESTIGATE magazine, for which she was also Poetry Editor.
+At present Amy publishes an on-line journal, until recently writing a regular monthly column for INVESTIGATE magazine, for which she was also Poetry Editor.
 Her first collection of poetry- Deep Down Things - attracted strong critical support in Quadrant from the award-winning Australian writer and poet, Hal Colebatch.